codice/ddf/ui/README.md

 To hot deploy a single web app, instead of building the entire maven project, you can run `ace package` and `ace install` at the root of the package.
-This will package any changes and install the OSGI bundle into your local m2 using the maven coodrinate `mvn:org.codice.ddf/ui/${project.version}/jar/${package.name}`.
+This will package any changes and install the OSGI bundle into your local m2 using the maven coordinate `mvn:org.codice.ddf/ui/${project.version}/jar/${package.name}`.